Zahogar/Cpp_practice_projects/README.md

 ## Beginner projects

-Here are some beginner-friendly project ideas to help you practice and build your skills in C++:

----

 * Number Guessing Game

     Create a program that generates a random number between 1 and 100.
 The player tries to guess the number, and the program provides feedback ("too high," "too low") after each guess.